Azure-Samples/compute-dotnet-list-vm-images/README.md

 ---
 services: Compute
-platforms: .Net
+platforms: dotnet
 author: selvasingh
 ---

-# Getting Started with Compute - List Virtual Machine Images - in .Net #
+# Getting started on listing virtual machine images in C# #

           List all virtual machine image publishers and list all virtual machine images published by Canonical, Red Hat and